iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 ### Time to update our methods

 We already have our type and its instances.
-Now its is time to also consider derivatives of the transcendental part of the expressions.
+Now it is time to also consider derivatives of the transcendental part of the expressions.
 The evaluator is almost equal except for a new pattern: